open2b/scriggo-site/site/limitations.md

 * unexported fields of struct types defined in Scriggo are still accessible from native packages with the reflect methods.
-This is caused by the reflect methods that does not allow, by design, to change the value of an unexported field, so they are created with an empty package path.
+This is caused by the reflect methods that do not allow, by design, to change the value of an unexported field, so they are created with an empty package path.
 By the way, such fields (that should be unexported) can not be changed without the reflect and have a particular prefix to avoid accidental accessing.